isomerpages/gb-assist/pages/solutionrepo/solution82.md

 ### Description

 The food waste recycling system with the provision of the in-feed station is able to convert recycle food waste into organic fertilisers/ compost/ discharge in liquid form.
-It will reduce the needs for separation, transportation and collection of these food waste for disposal.

-*All systems are required to be implemented in compliance with all prevailing local regulations.
+It will reduce the needs for separation, transportation and collection of these food waste for disposal.*All systems are required to be implemented in compliance with all prevailing local regulations.

-### Details of Solution
+### Packages Available

 N.A.